 GENERAL PRACTICE PSYCHOTHERAPIST SPECIALIZING IN TRIAD ISSUES SURROUNDING COMPLEX ADOPTION

-Leslie Pate Mackinnon, L.C.S.W. has maintained a psychotherapy practice for over 30 years in the Atlanta area.
+Leslie Pate Mackinnon, M.S.W. has maintained a psychotherapy practice for over 30 years in the Atlanta area.
 Trained as a therapist at Tulane University, her curriculum offered a psychoanalytical approach.
 Over the years, she has trained intensively with some of the Masters in the field (i.e. Jay Haley, Chloe Madanes, Michelle Weiner-Davis, Joyce Pavao, Nancy Verrier, and Reuben Pannor).

 Her specialties include individual, group, and couples therapy, as well as expertise in third-party reproduction and adoption issues.
 She was drawn to the field by her own experience of placing two sons in closed adoptions during her late adolescence.
 She is married and raising teenage IVF twins.